MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether nonadministrators can rename a LAN connection.

 If you enable this setting, the Rename option is enabled for LAN connections.
 Nonadministrators can rename LAN connections by clicking an icon representing the connection or by using the File menu.